naik-aakash/lobster-database-paper-analysis-scripts/README.md

 - `Save_pdos_plot_and_data.ipynb` will save the PDOS comparison plots.
 - ##### Interactive visualization of PDOS benchmark plots
   1. Navigate to `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/LSODOS_plots/`
-  2. `Band_features.py` run this script to get dash app to explore all the s,p,d band feature plots (Checkout -h options)
+  2. Run the `Band_features.py` script to get dash app to explore all the s, p, d band feature plots (Checkout -h options)
-  3. `Check_fingerprints.py` run this script to get dash app to visualize all the s,p,d fingerprint plots (Checkout -h options)
+  3. Run the `Check_fingerprints.py` script to get dash app to visualize all the s, p, d fingerprint plots (Checkout -h options)

 ### Charge and coordination comp
 - `BVA_Charge_comparisons.ipynb` will produce the results of charge comparison analysis and also corresponding plots (as shown in SI, Fig S4,S5)
 - `Charge_comp_data.pkl` contains saved to charge comparison
 - `Coordination_comparisons_BVA.ipynb` will produce the results of coordination environments comparisons
-- `Cooridination_comp_data_bva.pkl` contains saved to coordination environments comparisons
+- `Coordination_comp_data_bva.pkl` contains saved to coordination environments comparisons
 - ##### Bader comparisons scripts (optional)
-  - `Retreive_bader_charges_aflowlib.ipynb` will get bader charge data from AFLOW database by using structure matcher from pymatgen
+  - `Retreive_bader_charges_aflowlib.ipynb` will get Bader charge data from AFLOW database by using structure matcher from pymatgen
-  - `bader_charges.pkl` consists of retrieved bader charge data (Load this to directly start with comparisons)
+  - `bader_charges.pkl` consists of retrieved Bader charge data (load this to directly start with comparisons)
-  - `Bader_Charge_comparisons.ipynb` will compare bader charges with Mulliken and Loewdin (cation-anion classification only)
+  - `Bader_Charge_comparisons.ipynb` will compare Bader charges with Mulliken and Löwdin charges (cation-anion classification only)
-  - `Charge_comp_data_bader.pkl` results of bader charge comparison data
+  - `Charge_comp_data_bader.pkl` results of Bader charge comparison data
-  - `Coordination_comparisons_bader.ipynb` will compare coordination environments from simplest Chemenv strategy using bader charges as valences to Lobster environments based on ICOHP
+  - `Coordination_comparisons_bader.ipynb` will compare coordination environments from simplest Chemenv strategy using Bader charges as valences to LOBSTER environments based on ICOHP
-  - `Cooridination_comp_data_bader.pkl` contains results of coordination environment comparisons using bader charges as valences
+  - `Coordination_comp_data_bader.pkl` contains results of coordination environment comparisons using Bader charges as valences

 ### Data topoplogy
-- `Data_topology.ipynb` this script will extract and store the data necessary for Fig 5
+- `Data_topology.ipynb` this script will extract and store the data necessary for Fig 5.
 - `Lobster_dataoverview.pkl` contains presaved data ready to be used for generating Fig 5.

 ### Read data records
-- `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/Lobsterpy_json/` - path to summarized bonding data files
+- `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/Lobsterpy_json/` -- path to summarized bonding data files
-- `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/Json_data/` - path to LobsterSchema data files
+- `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/Json_data/` -- path to LobsterSchema data files
-- `Read_lobsterpy_data.ipynb` This script will read lobsterpy summarized bonding information json files as python dictionary(refer Table 1 of the manuscript for the description).
+- `Read_lobsterpy_data.ipynb` This script will read LobsterPy summarized bonding information JSON files as python dictionary (refer Table 1 of the manuscript for the description).
 - `Read_lobsterschema_data.ipynb` This script will read LobsterSchema data as pymatgen objects and consists of all the relevant LOBSTER computation data in the form of python dictionary (refer Table 2 of the manuscript for the description).